Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-If DX must be built by the user, no default, opinionated state is given as a starting example.
+__Description__: If DX must be built by the user, no default, opinionated state is given as a starting example.
 If the user is required to craft their own DX (say by combining variables in an analytic environment), a default, opinionated view of the data must be provided as a starting point.

 <details><summary><i>Notes (select to expand)</i></summary><p>This particular example comes from the author's numerous professional engagements with people with disabilities in product and application testing contexts.
 "Build your own" analytical experiences are really difficult from a cognitive perspective, especially if this intersects with other access needs.</p></details>